English

 McDonald's Restaurants serve junk food.

-Adverbs - Americans do not understand adverbs
+Adverbs - Most Americans do not understand adverbs

 Americans use only adjectives, even when they should use adverbs.